20 Guitar Fingerstyle Patterns

 A diagram of guitar fingerpicking pattern 15

-In this finger style pattern the thumb alternately switches between the two lower bass strings.
+Here, the thumb alternately switches between the two lower bass strings.

 Pattern 16 - Traditional Waltz